yuan0037/ICTLabSchedules/README.md

 This project loads a list of labs from a JSON string provided by a remote service;
-then when user taps on any lab, it will check if it already has that lab's schedule cached; if not, it will go to an URL to retrive that lab's schedule in JSON format; The it displays the schedule using a gridLayout.
-The schedule is displayed by a weekview library.
-Other implmentations (with gridLayout and tableLayout) are also included in this project.
+then when user taps on any lab, it will check if it already has that lab's schedule cached; if not, it will go to an URL to retrive that lab's schedule in JSON format; The it displays the schedule using a WeekView object.
+Other implmentations (display schedule with gridLayout and tableLayout) are also included in this project.

 The app can detect any class cross multiple hours and only show one "cell" for it;